 YouTube Hashtags allow creators to make the word or phrase clickable, so users can easily search for related videos tagged with the hashtag.
 It also allows the creator to connect their videos with other content that shares the same hashtag.
 They are also another great way to help YouTube understand what you’re video is about.
 You get three per description, so make sure you take advantage of this feature.

-In the example below, you can see the creator has used his hashtag allocation to confirm his video is about Los Angeles as well as travel trips:
+In the example below, you can see the creator has used his hashtag allocation to confirm his video is about Los Angeles as well as travel tips:

 #10 Disclose All Sponsorship or Brand Deals